 This work provided the basis for further developments within WP6 in Y2.
-The development of the behaviours for each of the intervention tasks can be reused in the autonomous versions of these tasks, along with further behaviours as required.
-Furthermore, the establishment of preliminary versions of the various components using the software engineering framework, and the development of the WP6 cognitive control architecture, will facilitate the implementation of the autonomous versions of these components, and their subsequent integration with the rest of the system in Y3 and beyond.
+The development of the behaviours for each of the intervention tasks was reused in the autonomous versions of these tasks, along with further behaviours as required.
+Furthermore, the establishment of preliminary versions of the various components using the software engineering framework, and the development of the WP6 cognitive control architecture, facilitated the implementation of the autonomous versions of these components, and their subsequent integration with the rest of the system in Y3.